Is Nursing Home Neglect Legal?

 - Timely medical care

-- Supervision by staff and medical providers
+- Sufficient staffing to allow for general supervision by nursing home staff members and medical providers

 Illegal Doesn't Always Mean Criminal